The Dropbox desktop experience provides one organized place that brings work into focus and keeps you in sync—right from your desktop.

 Note: If you add lots of files at once, it may take a while for the initial upload to complete.

-1. The For you tab shows a personalized list of your file, folders, and Dropbox Spaces including Your highlights, your Starred files and folders, and your calendar events and meetings.
+1. The For you tab shows a personalized list of your files and folders including Your highlights, your Starred files and folders, and your calendar events and meetings.

 2. The Recent tab shows files that were recently opened and/or edited.